VisTrails/VisTrails/doc/usersguide/packages.rst

 Shape
 ^^^^^

 As with modules, port shape can also be customized.
 There are three basic types besides the default square, "triangle", "circle", and "diamond".
-Such types are specified as string values to the ``shape`` setting.
+Such types are specified as string values to the :py:attr:`~.config.InputPort.shape` setting.
 In addition, the triangle may be rotated by appending the degree of rotation (90, 180, or 270 only!) in the string.
 Finally, custom shapes are supported in a similar fashion to the module fringe.
 The shape should be defined in the [0,1] x [0,1] domain with 0 representing the top/left) and 1 being the bottom/right.

 .. code-block:: python
     :linenos: